Catalina Express: History

 In 1991, the company started its first experiment operating a catamaran, the Jet Cat Express.
 The 360-passenger vessel could make the crossing in one hour using water jets instead of propellers.
 However, in 1994, the company made the choice to replace the Jet Cat Express, the Two Harbors Express and the Catalina Express (1985) with the Islander Express and a new Catalina Express, that could make the 32-knot speed necessary to make the crossing in one hour.

 In the summer of 1998, Catalina Express added service to Dana Point, and in early 2000 the company moved into the Catalina Landing in Downtown Long Beach, originally built by Crowley Maritime for its Catalina Cruises.

 By summer 1999, there was a rivalry brewing between Catalina Cruises and Catalina Express.
 In May, Catalina Cruises launched the Catalina Jet, a 450-passenger, 36-knot catamaran that made the trip from Long Beach in about 55 minutes.
 In June, Catalina Express launched the Starship Express, a 300-passenger, 37-knot catamaran that could make the crossing in about 45 to 55 minutes.

 Catalina Cruises would cease operations in 2001 and sell the Catalina Jet to Catalina Express.
 In 2004, the company added Jet Cat Express, its fastest vessel, capable of operating at 42 knots.

 Operations

-Catalina Express operates year-round, and runs up to thirty trips a day in peak season.
+Catalina Express operates year-round, and runs up to thirty round-trips a day.
 Transportation is provided to ports at Avalon and Two Harbors on Santa Catalina Island from the mainland California communities of San Pedro, Long Beach and Dana Point.